 French lavender is very easy to care for and actually thrives with neglect.
 It needs sunny, hot, dry conditions to flourish.
-Soil conditions are the most important aspect of growing French lavender.
+Soil condition is the most important requirement to grow French lavender.
 It needs fast-draining, nutrient-poor, alkaline soil.
 Occasional pruning will help keep this lavender clean and blooming.
 Deadhead spent flowers to encourage more flowering.

 Dry, well-draining, alkaline soil is important for the health of French lavender.
-This plant prefers poor soil conditions, as nutrient-rich soils can damage the plant.
+This plant prefers poor soil conditions; it does not grow well in nutrient-rich, fertile soils.
 Gravel mulch is a great option for topping the soil around French lavender.
-This will help excess water and moisture drain away.
-Heavy or clay soils should be amended with small-sized bark mulch to improve drainage.
+The gravel helps drain away excess water and moisture.
+Heavy or clay soils should be amended with small-sized bark mulch, pea gravel, or sand to improve drainage.

-French lavender is extremely drought-tolerant and prefers to stay more dry than moist.
-Because of this, you will most likely not need to water this lavender variety unless there is extreme heat and drought.
-New plants appreciate more water when first planted, but they do not require consistent water after this.
-Watering every few weeks will be fine until blooms appear, when you should switch to weekly or twice weekly watering until harvest.
+French lavender is extremely drought-tolerant and prefers to grow in dry conditions.
+Because of this, you will most likely not need to water French lavender unless in cases of extreme heat and drought.
+New plants appreciate more water when first planted, but they do not require consistent water after becoming established.
+Watering every few weeks will be fine until blooms appear.
+After that, switch to weekly or twice weekly watering until you harvest the blooms.

 Temperature and Humidity

 French lavender cannot handle frost, snow, or freezing temperatures.
 High humidity is another enemy to the French lavender plant.
 These plants like dry, warm areas.
 Think of the sunny, hot climates of the Mediterranean where this plant is native and try to mimic these conditions.

 Because French lavender thrives in fast-draining, poor soil, there is no need to fertilize.
 French lavender thrives with very few nutrients, while too many nutrients can harm this plant, often causing leggy, yellowed foliage and few flowers.